 You Believe in Their Methods

 One of the more common misconceptions about therapists is that they all take the same approach to treating their clients.
 The image of someone lounging in a chaise lounge spouting their latest dream to a bald, bespectacled man is what many think a therapy session is.
-While the shadow of Sigmund Freud does loom largely over the public consciousness of psychology, there are many very different approaches of psychological and therapeutic study.
-This is partially why therapy can be so subjective — some styles of therapy work better for some people that others.
+While the shadow of Sigmund Freud does loom largely over the public consciousness of psychology, there are many very different approaches to psychological and therapeutic study.
+This is partially why therapy can be so subjective — some styles of therapy work better for some people than others.

 It’s important that you also believe in the type of psychology that your therapist uses, because if you find yourself rolling your eyes at the practices and proposals your therapist is using, you’ll likely get very little out of what they’re saying.
-Make sure you start therapy giving yourself the best chance for success.
+Make sure you start therapy by giving yourself the best chance for success.

 There are also different types of therapists that you can choose from, which has to do with their training and qualification.
 These differences can make a massive difference in the methods they’ll often undertake and the solutions they can provide.
 Psychiatrists are doctors who specialize in mental or psychological conditions.
 They’re also the only group that can prescribed medications.
 Psychologists are doctors that are trained in psychological treatment and counseling.
 The big difference between psychiatrists and psychologists is that psychologists can’t prescribe medication and focus on behavior while psychiatrists focus on your physiology.